ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/72d1f5fa-9fed-498f-a9c6-428f7f3d6d03)

-As we can see, default iperf3 test and file transfer have different bitrate.
+As we can see, the default `iperf3` test and file transfer have different bitrates.

 ### Test: Priority-Based QoS

-In this case speed is equal, but priority is different.
+In this case speeds are equal, but priority is different.

 ![image](https://github.com/user-attachments/assets/945e946a-66b0-4abd-bd41-a6fa7a5d37a4)